openregister/serialization/README.md

-# serialization
+## Serializer

 This project contains a script which will convert a TSV file in the format supplied by the RDA into a Serialized Register.
+Output is sent to STDOUT.

 - Timestamps are added with the time the SR is created.
 - Item JSON is canonicalized.